Shengyuan-Li/CNN-for-Crack-Detection/README.md

     Training and validation

+    1. Build trained_models folder
-    Run train.bat, then the log.txt will be created autometiclly and trained CNN models will be saved in the trained_models file
+    2. Run train.bat, then the log.txt will be created autometiclly and trained CNN models will be saved in the trained_models file